 Similar deal to yakiniku i.e. not so cheapo, again look out for tabehodai for best value – but not best quality ;(

-Not too cheap but filling, this place in akasaka is rated well on tabelog.com (in Japanese).
+Not too cheap but filling.
+Try these nabe restaurants in Tokyo.
 Otherwise lots of izakaya offer nabe.

-Generally not something you find in restaurants, pick up an oden pack from any supermarket in Fall/Winter for super cheapo experience!
-Also Seven Eleven is reputed to have the best convenience store Oden.
+Generally not something you find in restaurants, pick up an oden pack from any supermarket in fall/winter for super cheapo experience!
+Also 7-Eleven is reputed to have the best convenience store oden.

 Porky porky porky, tonkatsu or pork cutlets are pretty much always a cheap option, here’s a high rated place on tabelog in Akasaka.